dmccreary/stem-robots/docs/robot-description.md

 The base STEM robot has the following parts:

-1. 2x 6-volt DC hobby motors.
+1. 2x 6-volt DC hobby motors with wires pre-soldered
-2. 4x AA batteries in a battery pack.
+2. 4x AA batteries in a battery pack with wires
-3. A "Smart Car" chassis.
+3. A "Smart Car" chassis that parts are mounted to with screws
 4. A Cytron Maker Pi RP2040 robotics board that
 includes:
     1. 2x DC motor drivers